Alternative Debt Solutions

 Store Card Debt

-The debt relief order lasts for 12 months.
-However, if your financial situation improves during this period, it may be cancelled.
+The Debt Relief Order lasts for 12 months.
+However, if your financial situation improves during this period, it might be cancelled.

-One possible alternative is an IVA.
-Although a debt relief order is not the same, they share a few similarities.
-For example, those on either solution will be added to the insolvency register and creditors are usually unable to take legal action against you in both cases.
+One possible alternative to a DRO is an IVA.
+Although a Debt Relief Order is not the same, they share a few similarities.
+For example, those on either solution will be added to the insolvency register and creditors cannot take legal action against you in most cases.

 However, there are several key differences.
 For example:

-A debt relief order can be a great way to control your finances – especially if you think your situation won’t improve within the year.
-However, get in touch today for a no-obligation chat and we’ll help find the best solution for you.
+A Debt Relief Order can help you control your finances – especially if you think your situation won’t improve within the year.
+However, get in touch today for a no-obligation chat and we’ll help determine if it is the right option for you.

-Simply get in touch with our advisors through the contact form or call us today on 0161 956 2680.
-No matter your situation, we’ll help find you the best possible outcome.
+Simply get in touch with our advisors through the contact form below and we’ll do our best to help.

 Debt write off applies to unsecured debts and on completion of an IVA.
 A debt write off amount of between 20% and 80% is realistic, however the debt write off amount for each customer differs depending upon their individual financial circumstances and is subject to the approval of their creditors.